(CNN) — If you're planning to travel to Ireland, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 Our latest coverage

 Dublin, meanwhile, remains one of Europe's best destinations for a city break.
-And while a sea bridge to Scotland might seem a bit out there, you can always test your head for heights on the footbridge at Mizen Head, the most southwesterly point on the island of Ireland.
+And while a sea bridge to Scotland has recently been rejected, you can always test your head for heights on the footbridge at Mizen Head, the most southwesterly point on the island of Ireland.